-What is ADR?
+What is Dispute Resolution?

-ADR is an alternative to the lengthy and costly pretrial discovery required in the court system and to the uncertainty and frustration of trial in the court system.
-Many commentators have suggested that ADR should stand for "appropriate dispute resolution".
-The principal advantage of ADR is its inherent flexibility, giving the parties, their attorneys and/or claims handlers the ability to tailor the dispute resolution process to the circumstances of the case and the needs and preferences of the disputing parties.
+DR consists of alternative options to the lengthy and costly pretrial discovery required in the court system as well as to the uncertainty and frustration of trial procedures therein.
+The principal advantage of DR is its inherent flexibility, giving the parties, their attorneys, and/or claims handlers the ability to tailor the dispute resolution process to the circumstances of the case, as well as to the needs and preferences of the disputing parties.

-In Massachusetts, the impact of ADR began to be felt in the legal and insurance community in the late 1980's.
-ADR services are now available to parties from a wide variety of sources, including private ADR providers such as Massachusetts Dispute Resolution Services (MDRS) as well as some court connected programs.
-Whereas our firm (MDRS) is available immediately to parties when a dispute arises, court connected programs are generally available only after suit is initiated and certain pretrial discovery has been completed.
+In Massachusetts, the impact of DR began to be felt in the legal and insurance community in the late 1980's.
+DR services are now available to parties from a wide variety of sources, including private DR providers such as Massachusetts Dispute Resolution Services (MDRS) as well as some court-connected programs.
+Whereas MDRS is available immediately to parties when a dispute arises, court-connected programs are generally available only after suit is initiated and certain pre-trial discovery has been completed.

-The spectrum of ADR processes range from informal, non binding mediation to more formal, binding arbitration which resembles a trial and results in a binding and final written award by an impartial arbitrator.
-Unfortunately, much of the well known terminology of ADR, such as mediation and arbitration, are often used interchangeably, even by attorneys and claims representatives, who may not be fully familiar with ADR procedures, so we include below a glossary of terms used by ADR practitioners.
+The spectrum of DR processes range considerably, and include our specialties of informal, non-binding mediation to more formal, binding arbitration.
+Some of the recognized terminology of DR, such as 'mediation' and 'arbitration', are often mistakenly used interchangeably, even by attorneys and claims representatives who may not be fully familiar with DR procedures.
+To assist with clarification, here is a glossary of terms used by DR practitioners.

 ARBITRATION.
 In arbitration, a binding decision is made on a disputed matter by a neutral arbitrator or panel of arbitrators after a hearing is conducted which involves the presentation of evidence and arguments by the disputants.
 This process most closely resembles a trial in the courts.
-In most arbitrations however, the rules of evidence are relaxed and there is limited prehearing discovery.
+In most arbitrations however, the rules of evidence are relaxed and there is limited pre-hearing discovery.
 The award of the arbitrator, except in limited rare circumstances, is final and not subject to appeal.

 MEDIATION.
 Mediation is a voluntary process in which a neutral mediator assists the parties in resolving their own dispute.
 The mediator has no authority to impose a settlement and the parties are under no obligation to reach agreement.
 The mediator may, but need not, suggest settlement terms.
-Mediation proceedings are private and confidential and the substance of the discussions in mediation is generally considered privileged.
-Approximately 90% of cases mediated with MDRS reach settlement.
+Mediation proceedings are private and confidential, and the substance of the discussions in mediation is generally considered privileged.
+Well over 90% of cases mediated with MDRS reach settlement.

 CASE EVALUATION.
-Case evaluation is a process where the parties agree to present a summary of their case to a neutral evaluator for his or her opinion regarding the likely outcome if the case were adjudicated.
+Case evaluation is a process where the parties agree to present a summary of their case to a neutral evaluator for their opinion regarding the likely outcome if the case were adjudicated.
 The opinion of the evaluator is not binding on the parties.
-It's value is to encourage subsequent settlement, and the neutral is generally a well experienced attorney or retired judge whose opinion is respected by both sides of the controversy.
+Its value is to encourage subsequent settlement, and the neutral is generally a well experienced attorney or retired judge whose opinion is respected by both sides of the controversy.

 CONCILIATION.
 In several court counties, both district courts and superior courts schedule cases for conciliation conferences before retired judges or members of the bar usually acting on a volunteer basis, to assist the parties in settling their case or to ready the case for trial.
-These sessions resemble mediations but are generally much shorter, usually between 30 to 45 minutes.
+These sessions resemble mediations but are generally much shorter, typically between 30 to 45 minutes.
 The conciliation is often scheduled after the discovery period for depositions etc., is complete and shortly before trial is scheduled.